Armi Aavikko

-Armi Anja Orvokki Aavikko (1 September 1958, Helsinki – 2 January 2002, Espoo) was a Finnish beauty queen and singer.
+Armi Anja Orvokki Aavikko (1 September 1958 – 2 January 2002) was a Finnish singer and beauty pageant titleholder.
 She was chosen as Miss Finland in 1977 and was best known for her duets with singer Danny.
+She was born in Helsinki.

 Toward the end of her life, Aavikko struggled with alcoholism and depression.

-She died on 2 January 2002 from pneumonia at the age of 43.
+She died in Espoo on 2 January 2002 from pneumonia at the age of 43.
 She was buried in the Malmi Cemetery.
 Aavikko achieved some posthumous camp notoriety in 2006 when the Armi & Danny video "I Wanna Love You Tender," featuring Armi as Sandy Olsson from Grease and surrounded by backing dancers in Rydell High cheerleader uniforms with incomprehensible choreography, became an Internet phenomenon.